hxmhuang/PCSI/README.md

 (1) Create a complete case:

-./create_newcase -case YOUR_CASE -res f09_g16 -compset B1850CN -mach yellowstone
+./create_newcase -case YOUR_CASE G -res T62_t12 -compset -mach yellowstone

 or an ocean component: